syncfusion-content/xamarin-docs/Xamarin/Range-Slider/Selection-Value-Configuration.md

 ## Set Maximum Value

-Gets or sets the maximum possible value of the range.
-The thumb could not move after that value.
+Set the maximum possible value for the range.
+The thumb cannot move beyond this value.

 {% tabs %}